2020 * 2021 * 2022 * 2023 * 2024 * 2025 * Music Exchange Guidelines

 (jocko-homomorphism.bandcamp.com)

 This project has been a staple of this group since the beginning, and their yearly releases are a great way to help mark the passage of time.
-I’m always pleased when a new release comes my way, and I think you’ll enjoy these electronic explorations as much as I do.
+This one is one exception: 17 new tunes, a full and fun new album!
+Electronic jams for the modern age.

 Always hilarious, always confrontational, and lately, very very seasonal, Le Petit Sac has been a creative force in experimental performance and recording for going on 20 years now, and it is an honor to have them in the group, since the beginning, even!
-Looking forward to the kinds of “Summer Jams” that they will offer in 2024.
+This cdr is another installment of their blasts of noise, and it’s very much a treat for the ears.

 11: November: Brief Being

 Another long-timer in our group, and who always delivers incredible work.
 This project has been fun to follow, and always delivers something unique.
-I’m excited to see what they do this time!
+This time we are treated to an over-30-minute-long jam,